Flood Insurance

 These areas typically remain unevaluated because they are undeveloped and sparsely populated.
 Because the flood risk for the area is uncertain, insurers will typically charge higher rates than they would for homeowners who live in an area that has been determined to have low or moderate risk.

-Rural areas with levee systems will sometimes be designated Zone D on FEMA flood maps.
+Rural areas with levee systems will sometimes be designated Zone D on FEMA community's flood map.

 So, When Do You Need Flood Insurance?